mag210/SPFX_Max/README.md

 SPFX_Max_Samples

 Download the repo.
-For each project navigate to the project directory and run npm i to install dependancies.
+For each project navigate to the project directory and run npm i to install dependencies.
 Gulp Serve to deploy to the SharePoint Workbench